Factors and Levels

 A factor for use in an experiment design.

+By default Factor in SweetPea always creates a DiscreteFactor which contains a finite number of levels (Refer to ContinuousFactor for non-discrete factors).
 The levels of a factor can be plain Level values, any kind of non-Level value (which is implicitly coerced to a Level value), or DerivedLevel values.
 In the last case, the result is a derived factor.
 The levels list must either contain all derived levels or all values that are not derived levels, and derived levels must all use a compatible derivation as described in Derivations.
 The names of the levels must be distinct; create a level with a weight to get the effect of multiple levels with he same name.

 Parameters: